wonjun-seo/cosmos-demo/README.md

 This website is built with [Hugo](https://gohugo.io/) and uses the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.

 ## Guide

-Only one team member needs to follow these steps.
+0. Create a group Github account (share this with other group members) and set user name as `ucd25-cosmos-<team name>`.
 1. Click “**Use this template**” to create a new repository.
 2. Repository title should be your **team name**, and make sure it is set to **public**.
 3. Go to **Settings**->**Pages**, and under **Source**, select **Github Actions**.
 4. Go to **Code** tab, and open `hugo.yaml` file.
-5. Update the `baseurl` field to `https://<username>.github.io/<teamname>/`.
+5. Update the `baseurl` field to `https://ucd25-cosmos-<team name>.github.io/`.
 6. Commit the changes.
-7. Your website will be available at https://<username>.github.io/<teamname>/ after a few minutes.
+7. Your website will be available at <https://ucd25-cosmos-<team name>.github.io/> after a few minutes.
 8. Go to **Settings**->**Collaborators**, and add other team members.

 ## Assignments